danielburger1337/oauth2-dpop-php/docs/nonce.md

     }
     ```

--   If the upstream server is an RP, the http response will look like
+-   If the upstream server is a resource server, the http response will look like

     ```http
     HTTP/1.1 401 Unauthorized